-6. Ms. Riley is a Program Assistant with the Commission's Transportation Unit.
-She is responsible for reviewing Commission records and coordinating with other Commission Staff to commence proceedings against motor carriers to suspend and revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
-Ms. Riley assisted with initiating this proceeding against Respondents because the Commission received notice from each of the Respondents' insurance or surety carriers of the imminent cancellation of their insurance or surety coverage.
-Hearing Exhibits 1-3.
+6. Ms. Condra is responsible for reviewing Commission records and coordinating with other Commission Staff to commence proceedings against motor carriers to suspend and revoke their permits and authorities when they do not have currently effective proof of insurance or surety coverage on file with the Commission.
+Ms. Condra assisted with initiating this proceeding against Respondents because the Commission received notice from each of the

 &lt;sup>2 Messrs.
-Carter and Young are not attorneys.
-Before beginning the evidentiary portion of the hearing, based on the information that Messrs.
-Carter and Young provided and the record in this matter, the ALJ determined that they may represent their respective companies in this proceeding consistent with Rule 1201(b)(II), 4 Code of Colorado Regulations 723-1, of the Commission's Rules of Practice and Procedure.
+Harrold and Gresl are not attorneys.
+Based on the information that Messrs.
+Harrold and Gresl provided and the record in this matter, the ALJ determined that they may represent their respective companies in this proceeding consistent with Rule 1201(b)(II), 4 Code of Colorado Regulations 723-1, of the Commission's Rules of Practice and Procedure, and allowed them to do so.